 India 04.06.2022 Amrit Singh

-Here are my Top 6 mesmerising experiences in the lesser-visited northern, Malabar region of Kerala and the most exciting new additions around Cochin, which I am sure you will love as much as I did.
+Here are my Top 6 mesmerising experiences in the lesser-visited northern Malabar region of Kerala and the most exciting new additions around Cochin, which I am sure you will love as much as I did.

 Wayanad - Cool and Wild

-My first stop was one of the worlds top eight biodiversity hotspots.
+My first stop was one of the world's top eight biodiversity hotspots.
 Nestled high among these pristine peaks of the Western Ghats at Wayanad, I discovered some of the most inviting experiences this region offers.
-Here spectacular rainforests support a great variety of flora and fauna.
+Here, spectacular rainforests support a great variety of flora and fauna.

-Looming high above Lakkidi, Wayanad and set deep in the forest sits the latest CGH-earth's latest experiantial property, Wayanad Wild.
-An intimate jungle lodge, that blends seamlessly into the lush green slopes of the rainforest at 2900 feet.
+Looming high above Lakkidi, Wayanad and set deep in the forest sits the CGH-earth's latest experiential property, Wayanad Wild.
+An intimate jungle lodge that blends seamlessly into the lush green slopes of the rainforest at 2900 feet.
 Admittedly not the easiest to reach, its reward is an invitation to experience nature at its best.
 My newest best friend, David Raju, a renowned naturalist, photographer and co-author of The Photographic Field Guide: Wildlife of Central India & Wildlife of South India, heads a dedicated team of wildlife experts and enthusiasts focused entirely on helping visitors experience and enjoy the forest.

 Malabar Spice Trails

-My pick of the estates would have to be Pepper Trails, a 250-acre estate established in the 1800s by a Scottish planter, Colin Sumesh McKenzie, devoted predominantly to the cultivation of coffee, rare spices and aromatic plants used in the making of essential oils.
+My pick of the estates would have to be Pepper Trails, a 250-acre estate established in the 1800s by a Scottish planter, Colin Sumesh McKenzie, devoted predominantly to the cultivation of coffee, rare spices and aromatic plants used in making essential oils.

-Accommodations are luxurious whether you choose to stay in a private pool villa, glorious tree houses within the forest canopy or McKenzie’s original bungalow, beautifully restored and with Anand, your host casting an eye over each element of your stay, the whole experience is simply exceptional.
+Accommodations are luxurious whether you choose to stay in a private pool villa, glorious tree houses within the forest canopy or McKenzie’s original bungalow, beautifully restored and with Anand, your host, casting an eye over each element of your stay, the whole experience is simply exceptional.

 Malabar Cuisine

 Blessed with a plethora of gems like pepper, cardamom, cinnamon, ginger, vanilla and turmeric, Kerala, the spice garden of the world and its aromatic cuisine have always attracted visitors from far and wide.
 Long before European traders reached the shores of Kerala, ancient Greeks, Romans and Arabs navigated long distances over rough seas for its delectable prizes and used them in many ways apart from just flavouring food.
-Ancient Jewish religious practices used cinnamon for incense while the Arabs created oils and perfumes and the Romans turned them into cosmetics, aphrodisiacs and purifiers.
+Ancient Jewish religious practices used cinnamon for incense, while the Arabs created oils and perfumes, and the Romans turned them into cosmetics, aphrodisiacs and purifiers.

 Make certain you try my favourite, the Manga fish curry, made with fresh mangoes and served with Aripathiri pancakes made of rice flour and Kerala’s fast-food equivalent of Thali, which may appear daunting with its numerous dishes of dal, sambar, yoghurt-based curries several vegetables, pickles and poppadums served with a mound of red rice but do give it a shot.
-I promise you will not regret it but, leave room for Sadhya, a wedding feast extravaganza served on a banana leaf and enjoy eating it with your hands Enjoy!
+I promise you will not regret it, but leave room for Sadhya, a wedding feast extravaganza served on a banana leaf and enjoy eating it with your hands.
+Enjoy!

 Beaches, Ayurveda, Rest and Rejuvenation